PeterMylemans/learning-buildpacks/README.md

 1. Build the application jar
 2. Use Spring Boot's builtin support for generating OCI compliant docker images using build packs.

+You can find a good starting guide on https://spring.io/guides/gs/spring-boot-docker/.

 Note that the default uses paketo (https://paketo.io/) base builder image.